Rada of the Belarusian Democratic Republic: Structure and functions

-The Rada was intended to be a provisional parliament which would perform its functions till a constitutional convention of Belarus was held.
+The Rada was intended to be a provisional parliament which would perform its functions until a constitutional convention of Belarus was held.
 The Rada BNR formed a government consisting of its members.

 As of 2017, the Rada sees itself as bearer of a symbolic mandate and as a guarantor of the independence of Belarus.
 The goal of the Rada is to transfer its mandate to a democratically elected Parliament of Belarus under the condition that no threat to the independence of Belarus should be present.

 The Rada is led by the President of the Rada BNR (Старшыня Рады БНР) and a Presidium (Executive council) consisting of 14 members.

 The Rada includes several Secretariates as working groups or individual secretaries responsible for specific areas, this include among others: